-There are also car rentals in Cebu that you can avail of for a more convenient and private transportation.
+You may also book a car rental in Cebu for a more convenient and private transportation.
+If you are traveling with a large group, another option is a Cebu van rental.
 These can pick you up from the airport and take you to your accommodation.

-You can also book these to drop you off back to the airport.
+You can also book self-drive car rentals in the Philippines like budget car rental in the Philippines and SUV rental in the Philippines to drop you off back to the airport.
 It's a great option if you want to explore Cebu City and its other top destinations at your own pace.

 The Cebu MyBus is alternative public transportation that regularly travels from Talisay City to Mactan Airport.
 The MyBus also stops at the Piers 1-5.
 So, whichever pier your ferry docked, you can get on a MyBus.